 Graduates have been placed in TCS, Wipro, Accenture, Infosys, Ashok Leyland, Cummins, Vedanta, John Deere, Thorn India, BCH, Mahindra & Mahindra, Honda-2Wheeler, Indian Army, Oracle, Honda Motors, Kaefer Punjlloyd, IBM, Kennametal, TechMahindra, Mphasis, Tata Motors, Tata Technologies, MU Sigma, HCL Core, Futures first, ACG Worldwide, Ingersoll Rand, UST Global.

 B.Tech in Information Technology

-A Bachelor of Information Technology is an undergraduate academic degree that generally has a significant focus on computers and technology, it differs from a Computer Science degree in the aspect that students are also required to study management and information science, with comparatively less vigorous mathematics.
+A Bachelor of Information Technology is an undergraduate academic degree that generally has a significant focus on computers and technology; it differs from a Computer Science degree in the aspect that students are also required to study management and information science, with comparatively less vigorous mathematics.
 Information Technology can be understood as a narrower version of Computer Science as it deals with the impact of applications and how to integrate these solutions into the industry instead of studying low-level internal circuitry.
-There is more emphasis in the areas of e-commerce, e-business and business information technology.
+There is more emphasis on the areas of e-commerce, e-business and business information technology.

 Cutoff rank 2020: 2234